Executive resume writing

 Industry

 The sector context — listed financial services, professional services, healthcare, infrastructure, government, resources — and the language each one expects.
+A CFO resume for a Big Four bank reads differently from one for a mining major.
+We write the difference.

 03